Behaviour Policy 2024.docx

 Behaviour expectations and students with Special Education Needs and/ or Disability (SEND)

 All of our students have an EHCP with a variety of SEND diagnosis (See SEND Policy).
-We at Roselyn House School and The RHISE Service consistently promote high standards of behaviour and outcomes for our students who have often previously had negative educational experiences.
+We at Roselyn House School consistently promote high standards of behaviour and outcomes for our students who have often previously had negative educational experiences.

 A graduated approach is often used to assess, plan, deliver and then review the impact of support provided.
 We offer individualised timetables, intervention, Outreach, Alternative Provision, therapy and mentor support.